-The CCAP Core SHOULD verify the UDP checksum in received L2TPv3 Data Messages with non-zero UDP checksum.
+The CCAP Core SHOULD verify the UDP checksum in received L2TPv3 Data Messages with a nonzero UDP checksum.

-The RPD SHOULD verify the UDP checksum in received L2TPv3 Data Messages with non-zero UDP checksum.
+The RPD SHOULD verify the UDP checksum in received L2TPv3 Data Messages with a nonzero UDP checksum.

 7.3.3.6 CRC